awein/SleepProxyClient/README.md

  - python
  - dnspython (http://www.dnspython.org)
+ - and other usefull python modules
  - avahi-browse (to discover the sleep proxy and local services)
  - pm-utils (pm-suspend has to be used to suspend the host to trigger these scripts)

- These dependencies can be easy installed on Debian/Ubuntu using the following command:
- <pre>apt-get install python python-dnspython python-argparse python-netifaces python-ipy python-support avahi-utils pm-utils</pre>

  In addition it has to be possible to wake the host via Wake on LAN from sleep.

 ### Install